philippdrebes/typst-payqr-swiss/payqr-swiss.typ

   additional-info: none,
   billing-info: none,
   language: "de",  // de, fr, it, or en
-  standalone: false  // false: floating element (default), true: force new page ) = {
+  standalone: false,  // false: floating element (default), true: force new page
+  font: "auto"  // "auto": use spec-compliant fonts, "page": inherit from page, or specify font name ) = {
   // If amount = 0 then it's a bill with a blank field for the amount if (amount < 0.01 or amount > 999999999.99) and amount != 0 {